evansm7/riscix_ide/README.md

 /dev/id0a             372302  119963  215108    36%    /
 ~~~

+### IDE interfaces supported

+   - The "Ian Stocks ZIDEFS podule" (16-bit and 8-bit A30x0 versions)
+   - Castle 16-bit IDE podule _in principle_ (but doesn't work yet -- see ecide1 in the dmesg above!)
+   - HCCS A3000 IDE card (with thanks to Richard Halkyard)
+   - HCCS Ultimate 8-bit IDE card (ditto)

-### Features
+### Other features

    - Supports 16-bit PIO accesses to both LBA and non-LBA/CHS drives
-   - Supports the "Ian Stocks ZIDEFS podule" (16-bit and 8-bit A30x0 versions), and Castle 16-bit IDE podule
-   - Supports RISC iX sections embedded in any of the ZIDEFS partition (one RISC iX partition table per physical drive)
-   - Supports the Castle 16-bit IDE podule _in principle_ (but doesn't work yet -- see ecide1 in the dmesg above!)
    - Easily extensible to support other interfaces
    - Supports the ST-506/ADFS/non-SCSI RISCiX partitioning scheme, so interacts well with an ADFS slice of the drive
      - You can use up to 512MB of a drive for RISC OS, the bootloader, etc., and use the rest for RISC iX.
+   - For ZIDEFS interfaces, supports RISC iX sections embedded in any of the ZIDEFS partitions (but up to one RISC iX partition table per physical drive)

 ### Issues/FIXME/Todo